-Michael championed the Indigenous cause within the AFL.
+Michael championed the Aboriginal and Torres Strait Islander cause within the AFL.
 In 1995, Michael made a stand against racial abuse, following an on-field incident with another player, asserting that racism had no place in sport.

 Ultimately this lead to Michael being one of the pioneering forces behind the racial abuse code that was adopted by the AFL in the 1990s.
 Michael retired from football in 2001.